Home » Latest Articles » CAASM Use Case #12 – Finding Obsolete Devices

 Kapow!
 It’s the cybersecurity equivalent of archaeological excavation – you know these digital artifacts exist, but where are they hiding?

 Fear not!
-This is where CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… (Cyber Asset Attack Surface Management) and cybersecurity observability become your digital metal detector.
+This is where CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… More (Cyber Asset Attack Surface Management) and cybersecurity observability become your digital metal detector.

-This is what SJULTRA can help you solve with CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… and cybersecurity observability.
+This is what SJULTRA can help you solve with CAASMCyber Asset Attack Surface Management (CAASM) focuses on man… More and cybersecurity observability.

 Let’s break it down.
 Obsolete devices are the digital dinosaurs in your network.
 They’re devices that are: